Overview of the W.K. Kellogg Foundation and Bobby Moser Food Security and Sustainability Living-Learning Community (Kellogg-Moser LC):

 Who is eligible:

-Freshmen whose majors are interested in generating discussion and change around food production, food security, hunger, food safety, food policy, human nutrition and wellness, human and community development, sustainable agriculture practices, leadership, and civic engagement.
+Freshmen and Sophomores who are interested in generating discussion and change around food production, food security, hunger, food safety, food policy, human nutrition and wellness, human and community development, sustainable agriculture practices, leadership, and civic engagement.

 - Early move-in with community building opportunities and a required seminar course to allow for maximum time for interaction on food system issues.